aleksifuna/PoolPal/README.md

-# PoolPal Web Application
+# PoolPal Web Application API

 ## Overview

-This project is a carpooling web application that enables users to share rides, find available rides, and manage bookings.
-The application is built with a Python Flask backend using MongoPy for database interactions and a frontend using HTML, CSS, Mustache.js, and jQuery.
-The backend serves as an API that returns JSON responses.
+This project is a carpooling web application API that enables users to share rides, find available rides, and manage bookings.
+The application is built with a Python Flask using MongoPy for database interactions and JWT for authentication

 ## Features